SJECollins/ci-pp1-hoggy-hospital/README.md

 ### Lighthouse
-The site was tested used Lighthouse in Chrome DevTools throughout the development to check performance, accessibiltiy, best practices and SEO.
+The site was tested using Lighthouse in Chrome DevTools throughout the development to check performance, accessibiltiy, best practices and SEO.
 This testing informed the decision on the final choice of colours.
 Using Lighthouse, it was decided to change the images from .png to .webp and compress certain images to improve performance.
 The final test on Lighthouse was run on incognito mode and these are the results:
 ![Lighthouse Results](readme-docs/lighthouse.png)

 ### Browser Compatibility